-- Spends a poor amount of time on tasks taking no pride in your work. - Is unsupportive of others with their learning and works ineffectively with peers. - Effort in lessons is a cause for concern.

-• Fails to complete home learning task set.
+- Shows no bravery when faced with new challenges and situations. - Spends a poor amount of time on tasks, taking no pride in your work. - Is unsupportive of others with their learning and works ineffectively with peers. - Lacks equipment and readiness to learn in lessons. - Takes no responsibility for own learning or behaviour. - Effort in lessons is a cause for concern. - Fails to complete home learning task set.